erikw/restic-automatic-backup-scheduler/README.md

    ```console
    $ sudo systemctl start restic-backup@default
    ```
+   ☝️ Please, **note that** this will not run as immediate as you would expect, as the service has a 5 minutes random delay to minimise the chance that multiple backup profiles run at the same time and hog resources.
 1. Watch its progress with Systemd journal:
    ```console
    $ journalctl -f --lines=50 -u restic-backup@default